 I thought the cannonball concretions were particularly cool.
 They look like something out of a science fiction movie.
 Geology was never my best subject, but it makes a lot more sense to me when I can look at a real life example!

 “Sweet clover,” she replied, gesturing to the tall, bushes with spiky clusters of yellow flowers standing proudly near the fence posts that lined our path.
-They were giving off the exact soft, green and vaguely vanilla-tinged scent that had been haunting me since the first moment we stepped out the car in another county days before.
+They were giving off the exact soft, green and vaguely vanilla-tinged scent that had been haunting me since the first moment we stepped out the car in an adjacent county a few days before.
+It’s now imprinted on my memory as the smell of the west in summer.

 The Oxbow Overlook is one of the most beautiful spots in North Dakota.
 Only Wind Canyon in the South Unit can challenge its beauty.
 And this overlook is a bit more accessible for those with mobility issues.
 There’s even a small shelter where you can sit in the shade and take in the view.

-Here’s Jessie doing exactly that, looking exactly like the laid back cowgirl/musician that she is.
+Here’s Jessie doing exactly that, looking exactly like the laid back cowgirl and musician that she is.
 She gamely tried to get me into cowboy boots at her mom’s store in Watford City, but my super wide and incredibly high-arched feet refused to comply.
 I’m strictly an ankle/knee-high/hiking/combat boot kind of girl.
 And that’s more than enough boots, surely…

 Isn’t this a gorgeous spot?
 I seriously could have sat here all day.
 Now that the weather is warming up again, I can’t wait to get back to the North Unit of Theodore Roosevelt National Park.